anton-io/ethglobal-internet-astronaut/README.md

      ```

-# Improvement ideas
+### Improvement ideas

-Due to limited amount of time, and the priority to get something end-to-end working with the core functionality (of allowing the raise of capital to fund and award a winner with a space ticket), many improvements were left to be implemented at a later stage.

-Yhe following is a list of such ideas and features:
+Following is a list ideas and features that could improve user experience:
 ```
-[x] Better random function to select winner.
-[x] Extend contract to issue logs for important events.
-    [x] Selecting a winner.
-[ ] Extend contract to allow multiple mints.
+[ ] Extend contract to allow multiple simultaneous mints.
-[ ] Store using a stable coin like USDC to increase predicability.
+[ ] Store using a stable coin like USDC to increase price predictability.
 ```